Ratepay Data Privacy Statement

 You have the right to revoke any consent granted to us at any time.
 As a result, we will no longer continue to process the data based on this consent for the future.
 Revocation of consent does not affect the lawfulness of the processing that took place on the basis of the consent until revocation.

 If we process your data on the basis of legitimate interests, you have the right to object to the processing of your data at any time for reasons arising from your particular situation.
 If you object to the processing of your data for direct marketing purposes, you have a general right of objection, which will be implemented by us even without giving reasons.

 If you would like to exercise your right of revocation or objection, it is sufficient to send an informal message to the contact details given above.

-Finally, you have the right to complain to the data protection supervisory authority responsible for us.
-You may exercise this right before a supervisory authority in the Member State in which you are resident, your place of work or the place of the suspected infringement or any other data protection authority.
+Finally, you have the right to complain to a data protection supervisory authority.
+You may exercise this right especially before a supervisory authority in the Member State in which you are resident, your place of work or the place of the suspected infringement or any other data protection authority.
 In Berlin, the seat of Ratepay GmbH, is the competent supervisory authority: Berlin Commissioner for Data Protection and Freedom of Information, Friedrichstr.
 219, 10969 Berlin.

 We maintain current technical measures to ensure data security, in particular to protect your personal data from dangers during data transfers and from third parties gaining knowledge of them.
 These measures are adapted to the current state of the art.
 To secure the personal data you provide on our website, we use Transport Layer Security (TLS), which encrypts the information you enter